GreyRook/code-with-style/docs/index.md

 # Code With Syle Guide

-An opinionated guide on how [we](https://www.greyrook.com) like our code.
+An opinionated guide on how [we](https://www.greyrook.com) like our code and how we like to write it

 ## General Topics